Giuseian/eurobin/video_code/README.md

 # Lift the hands (to avoid collision with the following homing)
 python3 place_box_2.py

-# Kill cartesio (otherwise the homing cannot start)
-kill_cartesio

 # Run the homing
 python homing.py

-# Restart cartesio
-start_cartesio

 # Grasp the green box (first align the x and y, then the z)
 python3 grasp_box_xy.py
 ```

-It also calls the `screen.py` file between each action to obtain the screenshots.
+It also calls the `screen.py` at the right moments.

 ## Scene Perception